 Category: Hard-sided (plastic)

-What we like: Cheap, looks good, and doubles down as extra seating.
+What we like: Cheap, generously sized, and doubles down as extra seating.

 What we don’t: You get what you pay for in terms of ice retention.

 Coleman is nearly synonymous with car camping and offers a wide range of products at reasonable price points.
-In the budget cooler category, we like their 52-quart model best.
-For just $40, you get a healthy amount of interior space, Coleman’s Have-a-Seat lid that supports up to 250 pounds (we frequently use our coolers as added seating, so this is a nice touch), and four handy cup holders on top.
-This inexpensive cooler will far outperform Styrofoam and other cheaper models yet is decently durable, looks good, and even comes in 70- and 120-quart sizes (the largest still is only $100).
+In the budget cooler category, we like their 70-quart Xtreme 5 model best.
+For just $52 (on Amazon at the time of publishing), you get a very generous amount of interior space, Coleman’s Have-a-Seat lid that supports up to 250 pounds (we frequently use our coolers as added seating, so this is a nice touch), and four handy cup holders on top.
+This inexpensive cooler will far outperform Styrofoam and other cheaper models yet is decently durable, and it comes in a nice range of capacities from 50 all the way up to 150 quarts (and even the largest options still are reasonably priced).

 Category: Soft-sided (backpack)